hotshot07/computer_networks_project/README.md

 If you’re on a mac, run term.py to open 3 new terminals for testing the app

 Run $python3 server.py

-Run in two or more terminals $python3 client.py
+Run $python3 client.py  (in two or more terminals as this is a chatting app)

 Known issues: When a user disconnects, the server isn’t able to kill the specific thread